pagekit/docs/widget.md

 ## Create a dashboard widget

 You can also create widgets for the *Dashboard* in the admin area.
-Those work exactly the same, the only difference being the registration event we listen for:
-`system.dashboard` (also the configuration is stored in the `system_user` table, because dashboard widgets are specific for every user's dashboard).
+Those work exactly the same, the only difference being the way the widget is registered at the Application (and the configuration is stored in or in the `system_user` table, because dashboard widgets are specific for every user's dashboard).

 ```PHP